 Kinnett D, Keebler P. Functional changes and adverse reactions after successful treatment of hereditary myokymia: a case report.
 Arch Phys Med Rehabil.
 2001 Feb;82(2):256-9.

-Assistant Professor, Division of Pediatric Physical Medicine and Rehabilitation
+Pediatric Rehabilitation, Division of Physical Medicine and Rehabilitation

 Cerebral palsy; epidemiology; evidence-based practice